raduSa/LetsGoGambling/README.md

 ![Money Comparison](./assets/money_comparison.png)

-In the end the High-Low counting seems to have a better result, while the Monte Carlo simulation seems to lose more money.
+In the end the High-Low counting seems to have a better result, while the Monte Carlo simulation seems to lose more money, but if we play more matches in the long run Monte Carlo will catchup and will actually be better.

 ![Expected value](./assets/expected_value_by_sim.png)